Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • activities that creatively engage communities.

-Activities can take place nationally, internationally, online, or in a combination of in-person and online (hybrid activities).
+Activities can take place nationally, internationally, online, or in a combination of in-person and online.

 If your project involves a partnership or collaboration with organisations in the National Performing Arts Partnership Framework you must discuss your application with us before applying.
 The Partnership Organisation must make a significant contribution to the activity, and the outcome must not be already programmed in the mainstage season of the company.